 AW: The moment for me was jamming with Robert Plant [of Led Zeppelin] in Austin.
 He was playing drums and I was playing guitar.
 That was exhilarating — getting to meet the golden god of '70s rock, which I adore—I really felt like I could die after that.

-.
+Note: On September 20, Alex White will be speaking at the first-ever Chicago Music Summit.
 This daylong, free event at the Chicago Cultural Center will include several panel discussions about the music industry, including a panel led by White on how to take your band to a global market.